 Around the world, World Vision works to protect the well-being of children and their families affected by all types of disasters — from the COVID-19 pandemic and civil wars to hurricanes and destructive locust infestations.
 In 2020, we adapted our work worldwide, remaining responsive and agile to meet the needs of vulnerable children.

 “The complexity of the pandemic and its secondary impacts on all aspect[s] of the lives of children is overwhelming.
-And other emergencies did not stop because of COVID-19 — hurricanes, explosions, hunger, and insecurity continued,” says Erica.
+And other emergencies did not stop because of COVID-19 — hurricanes, explosions, hunger, and insecurity continued,” said Erica Van Deren, senior program manager for World Vision’s humanitarian and emergency affairs in 2020.
 “Through all of this, by God’s grace and under God’s guidance, World Vision has been able to respond.”